 - Install the new MAF on your Nissan.
 Tighten the screws so that they are secure and tight.
 Plug the electrical connector until it locks in place.

 - A defective Nissan Quest mass airflow sensor could make your car difficult to start.

-- The input from the mass airflow sensor is used by your Quest ECU to determine the fuel ratio that the injectors need to deliver to the engine.
+- Your ECU uses the mass airflow sensor input to determine the fuel ratio that the injectors need to deliver to the engine.